Patient education: Overview of muscular dystrophies (Beyond the Basics)

 Symptoms — Symptoms of DMD usually appear in children between age two and three years.
 Children are usually wheelchair bound by age 12 to 13 years.
 These ages represent the average for all patients with DMD; individual patients may develop symptoms earlier or later in life.

 Weakness starts near the trunk, and spreads to the extremities, affecting the legs before the arms.
-A child may have difficulty running, jumping, and walking up steps, and may use their hands to push upright from squatting or sitting (called Gower's sign).
+A child may have difficulty running, jumping, and walking up steps, and may use their hands to push upright from squatting or lying supine (called Gower's sign).

 DMD may also cause heart problems, including enlargement of the heart tissue (dilated cardiomyopathy) and irregular heartbeat.
 Abnormal curvature of the spine (scoliosis) combined with muscle weakness can lead to problems with lung function.
 Fractures involving the arms and legs are frequent, usually caused by falling.
 In many cases, affected children have some degree of cognitive impairment, although some children have average or above-average intelligence.
 (See "Patient education: Dilated cardiomyopathy (Beyond the Basics)".)

 Management of DMD — Early identification of children who are affected by DMD is important to prevent complications and prolong life.
 Recommendations for managing and preventing problems in these children include: